San Marino Wedding Traditions Cultural Wedding Guide 2025

 Proposta di Matrimonio: The Formal Marriage Proposal

 In keeping with Catholic values, the proposal often includes seeking parental blessings before or immediately after the moment.
-Recent trends (2020-2024) show 50% of proposals incorporating elaborate surprises like flash mobs or drone photography, influenced by social media expectations.
+Recent trends show many proposals incorporating elaborate surprises like flash mobs or drone photography.
 The tradition reinforces family unity, as couples typically celebrate with immediate family members following the acceptance, sharing toasts and beginning preliminary wedding discussions.

 Engagement Period Customs and Preparations